bigFin/smallSolutions/pages/smallSolutions.md

 	- Building [[MAC 🌱 Modular Agriculture Controller]] HVAC and lighting controls based on plant biofeedback Advanced real time canopy segmentation from thermal camera
 	- Ran the [[Entourage Health Corp]] R&D program including the tissue culture and chemistry laboratories.
-Unlocked high value production through insight from photobiology, irrigation, and hvac experiments where we used sensor arrays, thermal and viz imaging and cv, to rapidly experiment, investigate, and validate .
+Unlocked high value production through insight from photobiology, irrigation, and hvac experiments where we used sensor arrays, thermal and viz imaging and cv, to rapidly experiment, investigate, and validate optimal operational parameters.
 	- Developed a multi-channel LED array with some smart scheduling features enabling complex experiments and fault tolerant autonomous operation [[Prismatic - Tissue Culture Photobiology 🌈 2017]].
 Co-authored research using the system to validate recipes generated using a genetic algorithm to determine optimal media composition and light spectra for plant tissue culture.
 	- Developing a process control driven by real time monitoring of solvent saturation and particle morphology in extraction process [[Inline realtime spectroscopy 🌈]]
 - ## Tech tree